Developers: How to Bill Clients for Ongoing WordPress Plugin Renewals

 If you discover that you need to use a premium plugin during the project, you can get the clients’ approval at the time.
 Explain the benefits and the fact that it’s an ongoing cost so they can get ongoing updates and support.

-This can get awkward if you have quoted for a custom development project and end up deciding to use a plugin for some or all of the functionality.
-In this situation, you may feel uncomfortable suggesting that the client pays an ongoing cost for a plugin you were planning to develop from scratch.
+This can get awkward if you have quoted for a custom development project and end up deciding to use a plugin.
+You may feel uncomfortable suggesting that the client pays an ongoing cost for a plugin you were planning to develop from scratch.
 If this happens, you can explain that as part of your in-depth analysis in the early stages of the project, you have discovered a plugin that is better than your original outline solution.

 Clients can save money by using off-the-shelf plugins because the plugin company is responsible for ongoing maintenance – even if the initial development cost is the same.
 If you develop a custom feature that doesn’t work with a future version of WordPress, the client has to pay to redevelop it as needed.
-With an off-the-shelf plugin, a fully compatible version will be released by the plugin author.
+With an off-the-shelf plugin, the plugin developer will release a fully compatible version.

 For example, our responsive WordPress table plugin displays various information from posts or pages in a table.
 A recent WordPress update changed the way taxonomies work so we had to change the plugin and release an update to work with the new version.
 All our customers could then continue using the plugin with the new version of WordPress for no extra cost.
 In contrast, if you had developed your own WordPress table plugin then you would have had to do this yourself, which would cost a lot more.